znsio/specmatic-documentation/documentation/manage_contracts.md

 suspendedUserSession.json
 ```

-- Naming Convention Helps in clarity with:
+- Naming Convention Helps in clarity for:
-   - which service
+   - Which service
-   - which endpoint
+   - Which endpoint
    - Which version of Spec
-   - any other Architects looking at Shared Repo of contracts can find API/Services relavant to them
+   - Any Architects looking at contracts Shared Repo can find API/Services relevant to them

 ## Multiple Services handling

 A contract is an API specification.
 It describes the provider endpoints, the requests it accepts, the responses it returns, and the data types it support etc.
 In Earlier section we defined 1 service and its 2 downstream APIs.
 In reality there will be many such services dependent on other services, and owned by multiple teams.
-Each Service may have many endpoints, complex data, as well multiple consumer or provider Services.
+Each Service may have many endpoints, complex data, as well as multiple consumers or providers.

-Importantly these Contracts are shared among different teams, Having 1 source of truth helps teams to collaborate as well catch the changes early in development cycle.
+Importantly these Contracts are shared among different teams, Having single source of truth helps in collaborating as well as responding to the changes early in development cycle.

-How different teams will know where to find their provider contracts?
+How different teams will know where to find their relevant contracts?

 ### Directory Structure
-Maintaining all the `.spec` for relevant services along with its `.json` in organized manner helps, *code simplicity* and *ease of sharing* among different stakeholders.
+Maintaining all the `.spec` for relevant services along with its `.json` in organized manner helps in, *code simplicity* and *ease of sharing* among different stakeholders.

 The resulting directory structure `loginService` example might look something like this:

 ```